5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

 - Penetrate a .135-inch steel plate at 500 yards

-By the early 1960s, the U.S. Air Force ordered 80,000 AR-15 rifles chambered in 5.56.
-The U.S. Army shortly followed suit by officially adopting the 5.56 M16 ( The full-auto version of the civilian AR-15).
+In the early 1960s, the U.S. Air Force ordered 80,000 AR-15 rifles chambered in 223 Rem (which is virtually identical to 5.56).
+The U.S. Army shortly followed suit by officially adopting the 5.56 M16 (the full-auto version of the civilian AR-15).
 After the Vietnam War, the round became popular internationally and in the United States.

-As they say, the rest is history!
+The rest, as they say, is history!
 If you'd like more details, check out the post I condensed that's halfway down our 5.56x45mm ammo page.

 5.7 Development

-In 1991, NATO asked FN Herstal (FNH) for a replacement for the 9x19mm because kevlar was effective at stopping that round.
-The small-caliber 5.7x28 was the product of the limited requirements.
+In 1991, NATO asked FN Herstal for a replacement for the 9x19mm because Kevlar was effective at stopping that round.

 The 5.7 is compact and will penetrate a level IIIA body armor vest at 219 yards.
-The shape of the bullet reduces the chance of ricocheting, which decreases the risk of collateral damage and makes it a viable personal defense weapon.
-Since the 5.7 weighs half as much as a 9mm, soldiers can carry twice the amount of ammo.
+The shape of the bullet reduces the chance of ricocheting, which decreases the risk of collateral damage and makes it a viable personal defense round.
+Since the 5.7 cartridge weighs roudnly half as much as a 9mm, soldiers can carry twice the amount of ammo.

-Comparing the 5.56 vs. 5.7 is not equal.
 While both were created for combat purposes, these cartridges are very different.
-The 5.56x45 was intended to be shot from rifles.
-It's a longer, more powerful cartridge that excels at short and long-range shooting.
-The 5.7mm rounds were designed to be fired from an FN five-seven pistol and excel at close-range shooting.
+The 5.56x45 was intended to be fired from rifles.
+It's a longer, more powerful cartridge that excels at short- and long-range shooting.
+The 5.7 was designed to be fired from an FN five-seven pistol and excel at close-range shooting.

-If I were forced to choose only one, I would purchase the 5.56 because of its expanded range compared to the shorter range of the 5.7 round.
+If I were forced to choose only one, I would purchase the 5.56 because of its expanded range compared to the 5.7 round.

 Ammo Comparisons